csiro/emmai/setup_scripts/README_HPC.md

 #### Step 1: Update the PROJECT_ROOT path

-Edit the `config.sh` file to set your project root path and your CPU and GPU hosts.
+Inside the setup_scripts directory, edit the `config.sh` file to set your project root path and your CPU and GPU hosts.
 Note if you only have a GPU cluster you can set the same hostname for both of these variables.
 For example:

 ```env
 export PROJECT_ROOT=/home/<your_username>/emmai